How to Help Someone With Drug Addiction: 10 Ways to Support Them

 - Making Excuses for their Behavior

-It’s common for an addict to create excuses to justify their behavior.
-You mustn’t accept these excuses, as it can enable the addiction.
+It’s common for someone experiencing addiction to create excuses to justify their behavior.
+You mustn’t accept these excuses; addiction is a disease that requires medical attention.

 - Enabling the Behavior